Directorate-General for Communications Networks, Content and Technology: Structure

-To improve the life of citizens, the opportunities for companies and the quality of public administrations in major areas of society and economy.
+To improve the lives of citizens, the opportunities for companies and the quality of public administrations in major areas of society and economy.
 To provide a strategic approach to the societal dimension of the DSM, focusing on applications that combine digital policy, digital Research and Innovation, and deployment and provide for leadership in cyber security and digital privacy and digital trust policy, legislation and innovation.
 To pay specific attention to the interplay of EU digital policy and digital technologies with EU policy in application areas such as transport, energy, climate, environment, health, ageing, employment, public sector, security and data protection.
 To provide for the co-chairing of the health, innovation/inclusion and security societal challenges of Horizon 2020.
 As many of the societal challenges are global it has a strong international involvement.